pnlpipe-containers

 pnlpipe containers

-This repository provides recipes for building pnlpipe software containers.
-The containers contain the following software:
+This repository provides recipes for building pnlpipe containers.
+The containers include the following software:

 They are already installed in the tbillah/pnlpipe docker image.
 Befor using the image, you should review their respective licenses.
 A salient clause of FSL license states it is not free for commercial use.
 So, if you use tbillah/pnlpipe image, make sure you are aware of that limitation.
 The maintainer of this image is not and cannot be held liable for any unlawful use of this image.
 On the other hand, obtain a FreeSurfer license key from here and save it as license.txt file in your host machine.
 To be able to run FreeSurfer, you have to mount the license into this image.